alsosprachben/mnvkd/README.md

 The file descriptor table holds the network event registration state, and I/O between the network poller, either `poll()`. `epoll()`, `io_submit()`, or `kqueue()`.
 The FDs can be flagged as:
  - dirty: A new network block exists, so state needs to be registered with the poller.
- - fresh: Events were returned by the poller, so the blocked process needs to continued.
+ - fresh: Events were returned by the poller, so the blocked process needs to continue.

 The polling time lifecycle state is kept:
  1. pre: needs to be registered with the poller, "dirty" flushing to: